bhernley/Final_Project/README.md

   - Does a mix of features impact?
   - Can they be linked?
   - Does age play a role?
   - Does gender play a role?
-Answered below
 ## Findings:

 We've found that the GradientTree MachineLearning model gives us the best output resulting in a 96% accuracy rating after using the GradientBoostingClassifer.
+We decided to use the GradientTree MachineLearning since our output was so successful, and we did not need Neural Network to support.

 <img width="507" alt="Screenshot 2023-05-10 at 5 34 13 PM" src="https://github.com/bhernley/Final_Project/assets/117100491/9e6717af-3e5b-4dd4-b0e0-770963bd48e4">